 Research in geometry and topology

-The group consists of professors and graduate students engaged in original research in geometry and topology and its relationships to other fields.
-Several professors are supported by grants from the National Science Foundation.
-Currently, several graduate students are working towards their Ph.D.s, but the group is always looking for more students.
-The group's professors are constantly discovering topics that are suitable for Ph.D. projects.
+The group consists of faculty, graduate students, and undergraduate students engaged in original research in geometry and topology and its relationships to other fields.
+Some of this work is supported by external funding from the National Science Foundation, the Simons Foundation, and other sources.
+Currently, several graduate students are working towards their Ph.D.s.
+The group is always looking for more students.

 The group meets most weeks of the semester for a research seminar.
 We invite many speakers from universities throughout the nation, as well as occasionally from international institutions.
 Students and professors from Wayne State also contribute talks to the seminar.